 GVEC's new two-year Solar Spec Check maintenance plan debuted in the fourth quarter.
-In year 1, the plan includes a comprehensive system cleaning, and year 2 delivers another cleaning plus a complete higher than our internal projections for the year, giving us great optimism for this market moving forward.
+In year 1, the plan includes a comprehensive system cleaning, and year 2 delivers another cleaning plus a complete professional inspection, verification of proper system electrical production and more.
+GVEC's team of professional electricians perform all of the plan related services.